samarsault/ynoteclassic/README.md

   - Support for more than 40 languages with user defined language support
   - Powerful Find and Replace using Regular Expressions in document and multiple files
   - Commander and Powerful Key Bindings to perform quick tasks while staying on the keyboard
-  - Minimap / Document Map and
+  - Minimap / Document Map and Ruler
+  - Killer navigation features and navigation history
   - Function / Symbol List
   - Code Snippets and Macros to ease your tasks
   - Automatic Encoding Detection with all codepages